infinite-table/infinite-react/www/pages/docs/index.page.md

 <HeroCards>
 <YouWillLearnCard title="Theming with CSS variables" path="/docs/learn/theming#css-variables">

-Read how to use themes and **CSS variables** to customize every aspect of Infinite Table.
+Read how to use themes and **CSS variables** to customize every aspect of Infinite Table

 </YouWillLearnCard>
 </HeroCards>